sschuhmi/sschuhmi.github.io/_posts/2024-10-06-PredictingFootballResults.md

 For each event, there are some basic information on the event like the period, minute and second when the event was recorded.

 The heart of the complexity consists in the very fine-granular event types used in this file.

-Thus, we consider the following event types to be the most important ones for our further investigations:
-- shot specific
+Each event

 A complete list of the 119 event types (which are recorded team-specific, thus doubling this number in practice) can be found in the following figure, just to clarify the complexity of a modern football match.

 ![Event-types](https://github.com/sschuhmi/sschuhmi.github.io/blob/main/_posts/img/2014-10_Football/Event-Types.PNG?raw=true)

+#### Lineups

+The lineups represent the players of both teams that participate in a match, represented by an array of players for each team.
+They only show up the unique identifiers, names, jersey numbers and countries of each player.

+As there is no further information on the players included like their skills, value on the market, fitness or freshness, we do not further regard the lineups in the following.

 ## Data Visualization

+Taking into consideration that to score, a team typically needs to get adequately close to the goal.
+This is typically performed by
+- conquering the ball in a dribble, duel, a misleading pass of the oppenent or getting a free kick or throw-in,
+- then passing the ball between players to come closer to the door
+- and finally, performing a shot on the goal
+- to overcome the goalkeeper of the opponent team

+We consider events that are related to the above mentioned game techniques to be most important for prediction the winner of a match based on analysis date.
+Contrary to this, events like the start or end of a half, or an interception where the game is stopped should have a rather minimal impact on the result of a match.